 “I enjoyed the many interactions we had with course members, specifically Sally’s individual time to us to discuss our ideas, issues, questions.
 She was very attentive and helpful.”
 Brittany S.

-1. Learn the four key factors of how music affects cognition, based on Dale B. Taylor’, Ph.D., MT-BC book: Biomedical Foundations of Music as Therapy.
+1. Identify the four key factors of how music affects cognition, based on Dale B. Taylor’, Ph.D., MT-BC book: Biomedical Foundations of Music as Therapy.

 2. Assess your skill set and experience, and decide on the type of classes and age group you would like to facilitate in your community.

-3. Learn how to create goals and objectives that could be used in designing this wellness class.
+3. Create 2 goals and objectives that could be used in designing this wellness class.

-4. Come away with six ways to educate your community on the value of music as therapy and wellness.
+4. Name 3 ways to educate your community on the value of music as therapy and wellness.

 Self Study Format:

-The self study class consists of watching a one hour video recording and doing a 60 minute homework assignment, followed by a 30 minute telephone consultation session with Sally on creating a wellness class.
+The self study class consists of watching one hour video recordings and doing a 60 minute assignment.

 CBMT Domain Areas: